sunfounder/pironman5-mini/docs/source/control/control_pironman5.rst

 5. Control with Commands or Dashboard
 =======================================================

-Once you have successfully installed the ``pironman5`` module, the ``pironman5.service`` will automatically start upon reboot.
+Once you have successfully installed the ``pironman5-mini`` module, the ``pironman5-mini.service`` will automatically start upon reboot.

-You can monitor and control the Pironman 5 via commands, or by accessing the dashboard through the webpage at ``http://<ip>:34001``.
+You can monitor and control the Pironman 5 Mini via commands, or by accessing the dashboard through the webpage at ``http://<ip>:34001``.

 .. note::

-    * For the **Home Assistant** system, you can only monitor and control the Pironman 5 through the dashboard by opening the webpage at ``http://<ip>:34001``.
+    * For the **Home Assistant** system, you can only monitor and control the Pironman 5 Mini through the dashboard by opening the webpage at ``http://<ip>:34001``.
-    * For the **Batocera.linux** system, you can only monitor and control the Pironman 5 via commands.
-It is important to note that any changes to the configuration require a restart of the service using ``pironman5 restart`` to take effect.
+    * For the **Batocera.linux** system, you can only monitor and control the Pironman 5 Mini via commands.
+It is important to note that any changes to the configuration require a restart of the service using ``pironman5-mini restart`` to take effect.

 .. toctree::